itz-shakil-92/Sorting-Algorithms/readme.md

   - Merge Sort
   - Quick Sort
 - **Performance Measurement:**
-  - The program calculates the time taken by each sorting algorithm to sort the array.
+  - The program calculates the time taken by each sorting algorithm to sort the array, now displayed in nanoseconds (ns).
 - **Interactive User Interface:**
   - Users can input an array of numbers and select the sorting algorithm to apply.